nobias-fht/advanced-scripting/docs/course/pipelines/basic_segmentation/measuring_from_roi_manager.md

 As a final step, let's save our images and our ROIs in the same place so we

 ??? question "BONUS: We are selecting using numbers here, which makes our code harder to read.
 Is there a way we could use the names of the ROIs to make an array?
-HINT: Look at the documenation for the `RoiManager.getIndex(name)` function.
+HINT: Look at the documentation for the `RoiManager.getIndex(name)` function.
 See if you can incorporate it into your code"
      ```javascript hl_lines="32 33 34 35"
     open("C:/Users/damian.dalle/OneDrive - Htechnopole/Desktop/course_test_data/bax_DAPI_overlay.tif");
     run("Split Channels");